ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/scrolling-scenarios/index.md

 ## Make scrollbars always visible

 It is possible to show scrollbars even when there is not enough data to need scrolling.
-This voids visual table 'jumps' when toggling short and long data sets.
+This avoids visual table 'jumps' when toggling short and long data sets.
 To make that work, use the [alwaysShowHorizontalScroll](/grid-options/#reference-scrolling-alwaysShowHorizontalScroll) and [alwaysShowVerticalScroll](/grid-options/#reference-scrolling-alwaysShowVerticalScroll) properties of the Grid.

 <note>
 | Windows and Mac OS both have settings to control scrollbar visibility.
 Some browsers respect these operating system scrollbar settings while others don’t.
 This is why you may need to adjust the scrollbar settings in your OS to have the above properties take effect.